 The map and associated information is intended for guidance, and cannot provide details for individual properties.

 A floodplain is the area that would naturally be affected by flooding if a river rises above its banks, or high tides and stormy seas cause flooding in coastal areas.

-Dark blue shows the area that could be affected by flooding, either from rivers or the sea, if there were no flood defences.
+Flood Zone 3 shows the area that could be affected by flooding, either from rivers or the sea, if there were no flood defences.
 This area could be flooded:

 - from the sea by a flood that has a 0.5 per cent (1 in 200) or greater chance of happening each year;

 - or from a river by a flood that has a 1 per cent (1 in 100) or greater chance of happening each year.